intellitrend/zabbixapi-php/README.md

 Logout from Zabbix Server and also delete the authKey from filesystem.

 > **Note:** Only use this method if its really needed, because the session cannot be reused later on.
+Logouts on API object created with an API token have no effect.

 * `return` void
 * `throws` Exception $e.
 API Error, Session issues or connection problems